dxz222/Custom-Server-Scheduler/README.md

 ## Introduction
 This repository contains the document and auxiliary code for novice on high-throughput computation on small server, including the brief intro on shell usage, baisc configuration on environment, and multi-batch tasks setting for high-throughput computing.
 The PDF file will guide you through the first two cases, while the following will lead to you the last case.

+## Feature
+- **Queuing Mechanics:** Queue submitted computing missions up if there are no GPU for use.
+- **Dynamical Resourse Assignment:** Dynamically distribute the available GPU resoureces to queuing mission.
+- With this plug-in, you can let the code run by itself at night.
+- Also, it could ease your high-throughput computing missions with simple scripts.

 ## Dependency
 - screen